 The program brings the UN culture of global awareness and the implementation of peaceful means for conflict resolution to Lebanese high schools, middle schools, and the community at large.
 It consists of training sessions that increase student knowledge of UN procedural rules as well as improve students’ ability to research and write position papers and successfully engage in public speaking and role playing, conflict resolution and negotiations, caucusing and resolution writing, among other skills.
 By the end of the sessions, students become delegates who take part in UN Committee simulations.
 The simulations occur over a two-day conference where students play the role of ambassadors in UN Committees and discuss a variety of current topics.

-For the past 15 years, more than 2,102,880 hours of teaching peace building and diplomacy were offered by 2,950 LAU student leaders to a total of 39,505 middle school and high school students from around 200 schools.
+For the past 16 years, more than 3,000,300 hours of teaching peace building and diplomacy were offered.

 The Global Classrooms International Program (GCI- New York)

 Global Classrooms (GC) Model UN is a flagship program of LAU.
 GC International was operated by the United Nations Association of the USA for the past 16 years.
 2016 ushered in a new era as LAU, a partner of the UNA-USA, operating a model UN program of its own in Lebanon since 2005, took over the management of the GCI conferences in New York.
 Two international conferences, one for middle school students and another for high school students, were held this spring in NY city.